wp-plugins/ziplist-recipe-plugin/readme.txt

 = 1.2 =
 Feature update.
 Upgrade to gain access to hyperlink, image and label markup in recipes.

+= 1.3 =
+Feature update.
+Upgrade when the home page of your blog displays multiple recipe posts or to add a copyright/promotional statement and/or permalink to the print output.

 == Features that will be added in upcoming versions of the ZipList Recipe Plugin ==